sudheermuthyala/AWS/aws-glue/README.md

 - Data catalog is nothing but persistent metadata store in AWS-Glue It contains table definations job definations other controle information to manage your AWS-Glue envinorment
 - Each Aws account has one Data Catalog for region **Classifier:**
 - The classifier determins the schema of data.
-AWS-Glue provides Classifier common file types such csv json xml
+AWS-Glue provides Classifier common file types such csv json xml and soon it also provides classifier

 ![](2022-08-17-11-46-19.png)